Yczar/teamship-flutter/README.md

 # ✍️ Contributing

-Interested in contributing to the Well app project?
+Interested in contributing to the Teamship app project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

 If you have a contribution in mind, please check out our [Contribution Guide](https://github.com/Yczar/teamship-flutter/wiki/Contribution-Guide) for information on how to do so.
 Also, make sure you read our [Code of Conduct](https://github.com/Yczar/teamship-flutter/wiki/Code-of-Conduct) to foster an encouraging sense of community.

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Well app:
+If you want to say thank you and/or support active development of the Teamship app:

 - Add a GitHub Star to the project!
 - Tweet about the project on your Twitter!
     <!-- - Tag [@colegawin\_](https://twitter.com/colegawin_) and/or `#thewellapp` -->
   <!-- - Leave us a review [on the iOS App Store](https://apps.apple.com/us/app/well-reboot-your-mindset/id1573357406)! -->

-Thanks so much for your interest in growing the reach of the Well app!
+Thanks so much for your interest in growing the reach of the Teamship app!

 <!-- _**PS:** consider sponsoring me ([Cole Gawin](https://colegaw.in)) to continue the development of this project on [BuyMeACoffee](https://buymeacoffee.com/colegawin) :)_ -->

 # ⚠️ License

-The Well app is free and open-source software licensed under the GNU General Public License v3.0.
+The Teamship app is free and open-source software licensed under the GNU General Public License v3.0.

 <!-- All designs were created by [Cole Gawin](https://github.com/chroline) and distributed under Creative Commons license (CC BY-SA 4.0 International). -->